alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

   alt="An annotated snippet of code with red markers showing 'remember the value above' and 'look up'."
 %}

-Unfortunately we can't use this trick for upwards assignment, because Ruby will never got to what I'm calling the "uequals" operator (denoted `⇑`).
+Unfortunately we can't use this trick for upwards assignment, because Ruby will never get to what I'm calling the "uequals" operator (denoted `⇑`).
 It will fail on the line above, because it doesn't know about the variable we're trying to assign:

 ```ruby